• Developer guide

 If you have unparseable events, verify your ingestion job configuration to make sure your columns are defined and mapped properly.
 You can also check the ingestion job log.

-If you see events arrived too late, it means your data is older than seven days.
+If you see events arrived too late, it means your data is older than the allowed threshold.
 In this case consider exporting your data to a file and using batch ingestion.
+See Late arriving event data.

 Check the ingestion job log